johnhenry/fileable/static/docs/main.md

 #### --help

 Try `fileable --help` for more options

-#### Remote Files

-Files that begin with 'http://', 'https://', or 'ftp://' can be used as input or template files with a few creavats.

 For remote files, DO NOT import of fileable components (File, Folder, Clear), but you'll still have to import compents used for react.
 In the future, you'll likey import components from another library, but for now, please bear with us.